ProjectQ-Framework/ProjectQ/docs/tutorials.rst

 	**MacPorts**

-	Either use the standard python and install pip as shown in option 1 or better use macports to install a newer python version, e.g., Python 3.7 and the corresponding pip.
-Visit `macports.org <https://www.macports.org/install.php>`_ and install the latest version corresponding to your operating system's version (afterwards open a new terminal).
+	Visit `macports.org <https://www.macports.org/install.php>`_ and install the latest version that corresponds to your operating system's version.
+Afterwards, open a new terminal window.

-	Then, use macports to install Python 3.7 by
+	Then, use macports to install Python 3.7 by entering the following command

 	.. code-block:: bash